statgen/pheweb/etc/detailed-install-instructions.md

 sudo python3 -m pip install pheweb
 ```

-If you're not sure whether you have root access, just try it.
-If you don't have root access, it will say something like `you are not in the sudoers file.`

 If this doesn't work, email me or try the miniconda3 approach instead.

-- Otherwise, I recommend using miniconda3 to install pheweb.

 ### Installing on Linux or Mac with Miniconda3: